 - Perm space is used for tables only.

-- Perm space currently unassigned is available to be used as Spool.
+- Perm space currently unassigned is available to be used as a pool.

 Teradata temporary tables

-Teradata provides the flexibility to use three types of temporary table which helps user to accomplish their work more easily.
-This kind of table is temporary to the database that means tables are not going to store permanently in the disk space, will be discarded after specific time based on type of table.
+Teradata provides the flexibility to use three types of temporary tables which helps user to accomplish their work more easily.
+This kind of table is temporary to the database that means tables are not going to store permanently in the disk space, will be discarded after a specific time based on the type of table.